PyGEM-Community/PyGEM/docs/contributing.md

 - First, open a Draft PR.
 Then consider:
     - Have you finished making changes?
     - Have you added tests for all new functionalities you introduced?
+    - Have you run the ruff linter and formatter?
+See [the linting and formatting section below](ruff_target) on how to do that.
     - Have all tests passed in the CI?
 (Check the progress in the Checks tab of the PR.)

   If the answer to all of the above is "yes", mark the PR as "Ready for review" and request a review from an appropriate reviewer.
 If in doubt of which reviewer to assign, assign [drounce](https://github.com/drounce).